-Dr. Purvi Parikh, an immunologist with NYU Langone Health who was involved in two of the COVID vaccine trials, says, “We’re finding that upwards of 50 percent of cases are happening by asymptomatic spread.
-So even if you’ve been vaccinated, it is crucial to continue to wear masks because we know the vaccine prevents you from getting symptomatically sick, but we don’t know for sure yet if the vaccine will prevent you from passing the virus without symptoms.”
 Outdoors continues to be safer than indoors, but you should still wear a mask outside if you are unvaccinated or if you’re hanging out with a large group of people whose vaccination status is unknown, and you should continue to social distance.
-“We say six feet as the general marker, but we’ve seen evidence that the virus can spread at ten feet or 12 feet.”
+“We say six feet as the general marker, but we’ve seen evidence that the virus can spread at ten feet or 12 feet,” says Dr. Purvi Parikh, an immunologist with NYU Langone Health who was involved in two COVID-vaccine trials.
 For times when you can’t avoid spending more time in close quarters with other people, like on a plane or at a doctor’s appointment, doubling up on masks is an easy way to lower your risk.

 The best fabric masks to buy online

 As we continue to fight the virus and its more contagious strains, you may want to consider putting aside your lightweight masks in favor of an upgrade.
 A materials study conducted by four scientists out of Virginia Tech shows the importance of an additional filter layer sandwiched between two layers of tightly woven cotton.
 Many of the fabric masks you can buy now feature a pocket for such an additional filter.
-In addition to mask filters, you can buy (which we wrote about here), Dr. Laszlo Mechtler, professor of neurology and neuro-oncology at SUNY Buffalo, says a coffee filter, a section of a non-fiberglass HEPA vacuum bag, a swatch of flannel, a few tissues, or any other material that passes the light test but does not restrict your breathing would make a viable added filter.
+(We wrote about the best mask filters you can buy here.)

 In terms of handling, Segal says, “try to handle it by the ties or ear loops, not the fabric front.
 Wash your hands after taking it off, and then either hang the mask up to dry out, or wash it before the next use.”
 And if you’re buying your masks online it’s a good idea to wash them before wearing for the first time.
 (Here are some directions on how to clean your face mask.)